 Benjamin Moore’s Edgecomb Gray is a beautiful greige paint color that will brighten any room, from your cozy living room to an elegant dining room.
 It’s an excellent color choice to add warmth to a space while still maintaining a light and airy feeling.

 What Color is Edgecomb Gray?

-Edgecomb Gray is a stunning greige paint color.
+Edgecomb Gray is a stunning warm greige paint color.
 Greige is a combination of gray and beige and Edgecomb Gray sits pretty neatly between the two, making it a versatile gray paint color for your own home.

 Is Benjamin Moore Edgecomb Gray Warm or Cool?

 Edgecomb gray has an LRV of 63.
-It tends to be slightly lighter than most other greige paint colors out there, however it still has some depth to it.
-It sits in the perfect range of colors to brighten up a dark room, and would be a great choice for basement space.
+It tends to be slightly lighter than most other greige paint colors out there, however, it still has some depth to it.
+It sits in the perfect range of colors to brighten up a dark room, and would be a great idea for basement space.

 What are the Undertones of Edgecomb Gray?

-Edgecomb Gray has less of the green and taupe undertones than many other greige colors have, and sticks pretty well to being a solid greige.
-Like any paint color, it is of course influenced by what's around it (floors, trim, furniture, etc.) but it doesn't have any glaringly obvious undertones, making it a great neutral color for the whole house.
+Edgecomb Gray has less of the taupe and green undertones than many other greige colors have, and sticks pretty well to being a solid greige.
+Like any paint color, it is of course influenced by what’s around it (floors, trim, furniture, etc.) but it doesn’t have any glaringly obvious undertones, making it a great neutral color for the whole house.

 When I think of Edgecomb Gray, I think of it as the perfect definition of what a true greige should be.
 It is well-balanced, warm, and really adds a light and airy feeling to any room.

 What Colors Go Well with Edgecomb Gray?

-Equally, it looks beautiful as the trim color with White Dove (or another soft white) walls.
+Equally, it looks beautiful as the trim color with White Dove (or other soft white paint colors) walls.

 If you are looking for a bold contrast color for an accent wall, Hale Navy or Kendall Charcoal make Edgecomb Gray look its best, especially with white cabinets as shown in the photo above.
 A light turquoise such as Tranquility by Benjamin Moore also pairs well.

 Yes!
 This beautiful greige also compliments honey oak tones of wood really well, so it’s a great choice for kitchen walls.